Superstring theory: Integrating general relativity and quantum mechanics

-General relativity typically deals with situations involving large mass objects in fairly large regions of spacetime whereas quantum mechanics is generally reserved for scenarios at the atomic scale (small spacetime regions).
+General relativity typically deals with situations involving large mass objects in fairly large regions of spacetime (when it is applied to small distances it often conflicts with quantum mechanics) whereas quantum mechanics is generally reserved for scenarios at the atomic scale (small spacetime regions).
 The two are very rarely used together, and the most common case that combines them is in the study of black holes.
 Having peak density, or the maximum amount of matter possible in a space, and very small area, the two must be used in synchrony to predict conditions in such places.
 Yet, when used together, the equations fall apart, spitting out impossible answers, such as imaginary distances and less than one dimension.

-The major problem with their congruence is that, at Planck scale (a fundamental small unit of length) lengths, general relativity predicts a smooth, flowing surface, while quantum mechanics predicts a random, warped surface, which are nowhere near compatible.
+The major problem with their incongruence is that, at Planck scale (a fundamental small unit of length) lengths, general relativity predicts a smooth, flowing surface, while quantum mechanics predicts a random, warped surface, which are nowhere near compatible.
 Superstring theory resolves this issue, replacing the classical idea of point particles with strings.
 These strings have an average diameter of the Planck length, with extremely small variances, which completely ignores the quantum mechanical predictions of Planck-scale length dimensional warping.
 Also, these surfaces can be mapped as branes.
 These branes can be viewed as objects with a morphism between them.
 In this case, the morphism will be the state of a string that stretches between brane A and brane B.

 Singularities are avoided because the observed consequences of "Big Crunches" never reach zero size.
 In fact, should the universe begin a "big crunch" sort of process, string theory dictates that the universe could never be smaller than the size of one string, at which point it would actually begin expanding.